oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 The purpose of this System Security Plan (SSP) is to describe the security implementation of the HybridSystem, including the underlying Azure and Office 365 components that are leveraged in its deployment.
 This document is designed to comply with the Australian Government Information Security Manual (ISM) documentation requirements for system authorisation.

-This document is deliberately written using descriptive and explanatory language to assist an Agency to understand how the HybridSystem operates securely, the security controls it provides, and the residual controls that must be addressed by an Agency.
+This document is deliberately written using descriptive and explanatory language to assist an organisation to understand how the HybridSystem operates securely, the security controls it provides, and the residual controls that must be addressed by an organisation.

 For detailed information on how the HybridSystem addresses specific controls in the ISM (June 2022 update), refer to the ‘DTA - Hybrid Blueprint - System Security Plan Annex (June 2022)’.